Trevin Giles: Ultimate Fighting Championship

 Giles was scheduled to face Dricus du Plessis on March 20, 2021, at UFC on ESPN 21.
 However, du Plessis pulled out due to visa issues and was replaced by Roman Dolidze.
 He won the close bout via unanimous decision.
 9 out of 17 media members awarded the decision victory to Giles.

 The match between Giles and Dricus du Plessis was rescheduled and eventually took place on July 10, 2021, at UFC 264.
 Giles lost the fight via knockout in round two.

 Giles faced Michael Morales on January 22, 2022, at UFC 270.
 He lost the bout via technical knockout in round one.

 Giles faced Louis Cosce on September 10, 2022, at UFC Fight Night: Sandhagen vs. Song.
 He won the fight via unanimous decision.

-Giles is scheduled to face Preston Parsons on March 15, 2023 at UFC on ESPN 43.
+Giles faced Preston Parsons on March 25, 2023, at UFC on ESPN 43.
+He won the fight by split decision.

+Giles faced Gabriel Bonfim at UFC 291 on July 29, 2023, losing the fight via a guillotine choke submission in round one.

+Giles faced Carlos Prates on February 10, 2024, at UFC Fight Night 236.
+He lost the bout by knockout in the second round.

+Giles faced Mike Malott on November 2, 2024 at UFC Fight Night 246.
+He lost the fight by unanimous decision.

+On short notice and replacing an injured Jeremiah Wells, Giles was scheduled to face promotional newcomer Andreas Gustafsson on May 31, 2025 in a 180 pound catchweight bout at UFC on ESPN 68.
+However, during the weigh-ins, the UFC announced that Gustafsson vs Giles was canceled due to a head injury.
+Accordingly to Gustafsson, Giles got hurt after falling in his bathroom.

+On July 9, 2025, it was reported that Giles was removed from the UFC roster.

 Personal life

 Trevin and his wife Coreyonna have a son (born 2019).
 Giles was a police officer, working for the Houston Police Department.
 Giles announced his retirement from police work in an instagram post in February 2022.